Education and English BA (Hons)

 Who will be teaching you

-You will be taught by a team of lecturers who bring with them a vast amount of both professional and academic experience.
+You will be taught by and a range of internationally and nationally recognised researchers who publish regularly in a range of areas of English language, linguistics and English literature.
 Members of the team include academics who research both the theoretical and practical aspects of teaching and learning in a host of contexts.
 Other members of the programme team offer a wealth of experience in teaching across all age-phases and a wide range of academic disciplines including language and literature.

 Entry criteria